chenthillrulz/polyglot/README.md

 * Choosing a web frontend such as angular js, ember js, backbone js etc.
 * Choosing between native/hybrid mobile apps.

-List their strengths and possible use cases for them to build solutions.
+List their strengths and possible use cases to build solutions using the right tools.